What the pressure-cooker result means, and what it leaves out

 tender and liquids calmer, while quick release stops cooking sooner.

-Ingredient guidance and common adjustments
+Pressure-cooker ingredient guidance and adjustments

 interpret the output and avoid common pitfalls.

-Meat and poultry
+Meat and poultry in a pressure cooker

 Tough, collagen-rich cuts (chuck roast, pork shoulder, short ribs) often do well with high pressure and a natural release.
 The converter's high-pressure